-- 102B.
+- 101. Introduction to Mathematics.
+A review of the order, additive and multiplicative properties of the integers, rational numbers and real numbers.
+The concept of a function is introduced, and the use of graphs to obtain information about functions is studied.
+In the second semester, a study of particular functions is followed by selected topics in mathematics.
+A year course, although there is an honors section which covers the material in the first semester and takes Calculus I in the second. - 102.
 General Biology.
 A course which presents an over-view of the living world and basic principles by which it is governed.
 Two 1-hour lecture periods and two 2-hour laboratory periods per week.
-A Year Course. - 102P.
+A Year Course. - 102.
 General Physics.
 An introduction to the fundamentals of mechanics, wave motion, thermodynamics, electricity and magnetism, light, and topics in modern physics.
-Prerequisite or corequisite: 104-105M.
-A Year Course. - 102M.
+Prerequisite or corequisite: MTH.
+104 and 105.
+A Year Course. - 102.
 Introduction to Logic.
 Elementary logic, both of propositions and classes, is studied.
-One Semester. - 103C.
+One Semester. - 103.
 Inorganic Chemistry and Qualitative Analysis.
 A course dealing with the chemistry of the metallic elements and their compounds, as well as with the elementary principles of analytical chemistry.
 Two 1-hour lectures, two 2-hour laboratory periods per week.
-A Year Course. - 103M.
-Introduction to Mathematical Analysis.
-Elements of naive set theory, cardinal numbers, relations and functions as subsets of cartesian product sets; equivalence relations emphasized; introduction to abstract number systems and their properties, with special emphasis on the real number system.
-Second Semester. - 104M. & 105M.
-Analytic Geometry and Differential and Integral Calculus.
-A systematic study of analytic geometry and of the differentiation and integration of algebraic and transcendental functions, and of the geometric and physical applications of the calculus.
-Prerequisite 101M or its equivalent.
-A Year Course.
+A Year Course. - 104.
+Calculus I. A study of limits is followed by the definition of the derivative and the ingegral techniques and application of differentiation are then studied.
+Prerequisite: - 105.
+Calculus II.
+Techniques and applications of integration followed by a treatment of selected differential equations, multiple integration and partial derivatives.
+A careful mathematical treatment of these latter topics is postponed for later courses.
+Prerequisite: Calculus I. - 106.
+Calculus III.
+A careful study of limits precedes a study of infinite series.
+Limits are also applied to the study of derivatives of vector valued functions.
+Prerequisite: Linear Algebra; Corequisite: Calculus II.
+All mathematics majors take this course in the second semester of their sophomore year.